-This episode of the Mo’ Money Podcast is brought to you by Nest Wealth.
+This episode of the More Money Podcast is brought to you by Nest Wealth.
 Want to start your investing journey today?
 Invest with Nest Wealth, Canada’s largest independent digital wealth management platform, and get 3 months free.
 Visit learn.nestwealth.com/jessicamoorhouse to get started.
 To learn more about how Nest Wealth works, watch my full video review.

-She was my first ever guest (excluding my husband) on the podcast when I launched it almost 3 years ago, and now my friend and blogger pal Cait Flanders is back to chat about what has happened since Episode 3 of the podcast.
+She was my first-ever guest (excluding my husband) on the podcast when I launched it almost 3 years ago, and now my friend and blogger pal Cait Flanders is back to chat about what has happened since Episode 3 of the podcast.

 Well, a lot!
-For starters, she’s a full on author now, having just published her first book The Year of Less.
+For starters, she’s a full-on author now, having just published her first book The Year of Less.
 And she’s not just a first-time author, her book is a hit.
-As she mentions in the episode, it’s still hard to find a copy at most book stores because they ran out of copies, so if you do still want to buy a copy, check Amazon first.
+As she mentions in the episode, it’s still hard to find a copy at most bookstores because they ran out of copies, so if you do still want to buy a copy, check Amazon first.

 When we sat down for Episode 3 of the show, Cait was just about to finish her one-year shopping ban.
 I still remember her sharing that she wasn’t sure what to do after it finished.
 She eventually decided to continue it for another year, and although now she’s no longer on a shopping ban, she’s integrated the lessons she learned into her daily life.

-In this episode we also dive into other stories she shares in the book beyond the shopping ban, such as addiction and indulgence.
+In this episode, we also dive into other stories she shares in the book beyond the shopping ban, such as addiction and indulgence.
 Cait is now sober, but she used to have a problem with drinking, something she eventually realized was something she would do to fill a void or overcome other struggles in her life.
-It’s something I can relate to in that I definitely turn to certain things, like food or wine or even spending, to either deal with stress, unhappiness or hardship.
+It’s something I can relate to in that I definitely turn to certain things, like food or wine or even spending, to deal with stress, unhappiness, or hardship.

-If you haven’t already grabbed your copy of the book, I highly recommend.
+If you haven’t already grabbed your copy of the book, I highly recommend it.
 And like I mentioned in the episode, I’m not recommending it because Cait’s my friend, I’m recommending it because it’s really good!
 I literally whipped through it in a day (no lie!), and I can’t stop thinking about it or telling other friends about it.